 - A notebook to record all interactions, communications, and incidents with tenants, vendors and the property

 - Anything unique to your properties that your replacement might need to know, like alarm codes

 - A print out of property rules if the replacement is staying onsite

 - Keys to each unit for emergency situations

-- Reminder of basic landlord-tenant laws regarding rights to enter, communication guidelines, etc.
+- A reminder of basic landlord-tenant laws regarding rights to enter, communication guidelines, etc.

-Following these simple steps will ensure that proper preparation is in place for you take a stress free vacation.
-With the right guidance, your temporary replacement will be able to manage your properties and tenants easily, giving you the break you have been craving this holiday season.
+Following these simple steps will ensure that proper preparation is in place for you take a stress-free vacation.
+With the right guidance, your temporary replacement will be able to manage your properties and tenants easily, giving you the break you have been craving.